mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 * You are reviewing code for people you will work with regularly
   * Your relationship with your teammate is a big component of a code review.
 Some of these techniques assume you're interested in preserving or strengthening these relationships.
 For a one-off review (e.g. a drive-by patch to an open source project), the relationship-preservation aspects of these techniques will not be as relevant.
 * You are on a team that requires code review approval before checking in any code.
+  * If code reviews are optional or do not require explicit signoff, these techniques will still work, but you'll want to apply an even lighter touch to ensure that the author doesn't simply skip review or ignore your notes because they find them overwhelming.
+* You have a non-bad relationship with the author
+  * These techniques will work with teammates you have no history with and will work especially well with teammates whom you get along with well.
+If you're reviewing code for someone who hates you, you have team dynamics problems that code review techniques can't fix.
+  * If the reviewer doesn't respect the author, it will probably come across in the tone of review notes and they'll be too quick to assume that the author made a coding decision because they're a bad programmer.
+If the author doesn't respect the reviewer, they'll want to fight against all of their notes.
+* Your team uses unit tests
+ * There is a cultural expectation that functional changes to the code be accompanied by corresponding unit tests.
+ * You can do code reviews without unit tests, but it requires the reviewer to do a lot more mental work, so these techniques assume that the reviewer can gain confidence in the code's correctness by reading the unit tests or suggesting additional test cases.

+## What is a code review?

+A code review happens in "rounds."

 * You review code privately, at your own pace.
   * For some people, a "code review" is where the author and their reviewers get together in person to all read the code together and argue about it.
 In this article, I'm using the term "code review" to refer to a process where the author sends their code to the reviewer, the reviewer reads it on their own, at their own pace, then sends their notes back to the author.
 This loop continues until the reviewer approves the change.
 You can use whatever code review tools you want, even something as simple as emails.
 The important part is that each participant is working at their own pace.
-* Code reviews are not complete until a reviewer explicitly grants approval.
-* You have a non-bad relationship with the author
-  * These techniques will work with teammates you have no history with and will work especially well with teammates whom you get along with well.
-If you're reviewing code for someone who hates you, you have team dynamics problems that code review techniques can't fix.
-  * If the reviewer doesn't respect the author, it will probably come across in the tone of review notes and they'll be too quick to assume that the author made a coding decision because they're a bad programmer.
-If the author doesn't respect the reviewer, they'll want to fight against all of their notes.
- * Your team has unit tests and a cultural expectation that functional changes to the code be accompanied by corresponding unit tests.

 ## Terms

 * Diff
 * Changelist.
 Github has popularized the idea of a "pull request" or which is a proposal for a series of changelists to be merged into a source repository.
 * A "round" of review is the sequence of the reviewer giving the author notes and the reviewer responding with changes based on those notes.
 Every code review has one or more rounds.
 The final round occurs when the reviewer gives their approval on the changes.

-## Goals

-* Teammates like each other
-* Team produces high quality code
-* Minimize dev cost

 # Why is this hard?